kddubey/pretrain-on-test/analysis/README.md

 ## Usage

-All of the analysis can be run locally, but I was hitting performance issues for $n = 50$ and $100$ b/c the number of subsamples is doubled to $100$.
-Also, multicore isn't working locally for me.
+All of the analyses can be run locally, but I was hitting performance issues for $n = 50$ and $100$ b/c the number of subsamples for each dataset is $100$.
+Also, multicore isn't working locally.
 I ran it in the cloud instead.

 Here are instructions for Google Cloud (currently extremely manual b/c this project is just me doing stupid stuff rn hopefully once or twice):